JimZhang37/data-structure/explanation_5.md

 O(1)
 The time complexity is constant as all the new block is just connected to the tail.
 The append() function has a constant time complexity.

+# Space Complexity
+O(n)
+The space required is dependent on the number of block.
+The more, the bigger.